rust-lang/rust/text/0000-cargo-workspace.md

 with the "main project" with dependencies and/or satellite projects underneath.
 Consequently the conventional layout will only need a `[workspace]` key added to the root to benefit from the workspaces proposed in this RFC.
-For example, all of these project layouts (with `/` being the root of a repository) will not require any configuration to have all crates be members of a workspace:
+For example, all of these project layouts (with `/` being the root of a repository) will only require the addition of `[workspace]` in the root to have all crates be members of a workspace:

 * An FFI crate with a sub-crate for FFI bindings